-As demonstrated in the below figure, the total enrolment for the Town of Halton Hills for both the elementary and secondary school panels are projected to increase over time as Vision Georgetown develops and generates new students and demands for space.
+The total enrolment for the Town of Halton Hills for both the elementary and secondary school panels is projected to increase over time as Vision Georgetown develops and generates new students and demands for space.
 Existing communities (already built) are also expected to remain relatively stable overall, not showing significant declines overall.
 As time progresses, monitoring and re-balancing enrolment may be required.

 The projection period for the Long-Term Capital Plan (LTCP) is over 15 years, between the 2020-2035 school years.
 During this time, the Board anticipates the following: